Mitchell-Mirano/kamaqi/README.md

 # Kamaqi

-A command line app for creating APIs with FastAPI, inspired in Artisan from Laravel and manage.py from Django.
+A command line app for creating Backends with FastAPI, inspired in Artisan from Laravel and manage.py from Django.

 ## The key features are: